Skip to main content

 • story

-The story lacks tension and stakes, revolving around Bruce Wayne's desire to experience superpowers through five simulations created by Alfred, which diminishes the overall impact and engagement of the narrative.
+The story is criticized for lacking stakes and depth, revolving around Bruce Wayne's desire to experience superpowers through five simulations, which diminishes the narrative's impact and engagement.

 • emotional